Importing Scan Results

 Connector authentication is performed with a username and password.
 The user should

-(Compute -> Monitor) permission at a
+have the monitorImages (Compute -> Monitor) permission at a

 minimum.
-The recommended built-in role is DevSecOps
+The recommended built-in role is DevSecOps.
+The connector

 will validate that the given user has the necessary permission during